CharlesIrvineKC/mozart/README.md

 * Tasks are performed in a prescribed order.
 * Processes can branch to differing sets of tasks depending on that state of the process.
 * Processes can branch to multiple parallel paths as well.
 * There are multiple kinds of tasks.
 Some tasks are performed by users.
 Some tasks are performed by calling services.
+There are many other kinds of tasks as well.
-* Store data used by tasks to perform their functions.
+* Processes store data to be used by tasks to perform their functions.
-* Allow tasks to add data for use by downstream tasks.
+* Processes allow tasks to add data for use by downstream tasks.

 # What is Business Process Management (BPM)?

 The goals of Business Process Management are:

-* More Reliablibility
+* Better Process Reliablibility
 * Faster Process Execugtion
 * Reduced Training Requirements
 * Incremental Process Improvement